Spring 2025. UT Austin, Department of Statistics and Data Sciences. MWF 9–10am.

 3 a Data wrangling with dplyr: basics II

-c Data visualization with ggplot2: distributions
+c Data visualization with ggplot2 II: distributions

 c Data visualization with ggplot2: exercise